-"Playing music is one of life’s greatest joys, one we hope to share with as many children as possible."
+Playing music is one of life’s greatest joys, one we hope to share with as many kids as possible.

-Musical Mentors Collaborative is a NYC-based nonprofit that provides free, one-on-one music instruction to elementary school students who wouldn’t otherwise have access to lessons.
-The program began in 2008 as a partnership between Columbia University and P.S.
-145, a neighboring elementary school.
-It has grown significantly since, with three University chapters serving four elementary schools.
-Students in our program have an opportunity to share their hard work with their families and school principals during twice a year recitals, one typically held in the Winter and one in the Springtime.
+Musical Mentors Collaborative is a music education nonprofit that provides free, one-on-one music instruction to students who wouldn’t otherwise have access to private lessons.
+The program began in 2009 as a partnership between Columbia University students and PS 145, a neighboring elementary school in Morningside Heights, and incorporated as a 501(c)(3) non-profit in New York State in 2011.

 We operate chapters at Columbia University and New York University, (and formerly one at the London School of Economics) and serve three elementary schools in Manhattan—PS 145, PS 19, and PS 2.
 Volunteer instructors are all university students with extensive music training.
 Some are aspiring musicians or music educators.
 Others are pursuing careers in finance, law, government, consulting, and non-profit.
 They’re all talented musicians who love sharing what they’ve learned with a student who wouldn’t otherwise have the chance to learn it—in an individualized, one-to-one classroom environment.

 Students range from K-5.
 Since 2009, we’ve taught over 500 students over 8,000 hours of lessons, all free of charge.
 Most have no music training, and attend public schools with little to no arts education budget.
 Many play piano, violin, and guitar, but some also study harmonica, drums, ukulele, voice, and composition.
 Many of our students study classical and jazz, but we teach whatever our students love to listen to—pop, hip hop, and rock are all on menu.